Here’s our German Stollen Recipe for the Holiday Season!

 When you are done with the powdered sugar, let your Christmas Stollen sit until it has fully cooled.

-Once the bread is fully cooled, wrap it up in aluminum foil and store it in a cool and dry place (for example your garage or basement).
+Once the bread is fully cooled, wrap it up in aluminum foil and store it in a cool and dry place (for example your garage, basement, or a colder bedroom).

 Stollen (German Christmas Bread)

 - 1 cup raisins, more or less to taste

 - 2/3 cup candied orange peel, see notes